Skip to content

 Parsing

-Face parsing segments faces into semantic components (skin, eyes, nose, mouth, hair, etc.).
+Face parsing segments faces into semantic components or face regions.

 Available Models